 Again, if your teeth don’t fit together perfectly, it can be hard to use dental floss between them.
 If they are too close together or too far apart, you may not be able to floss at all.
 Straight teeth prevent this issue by allowing space for the floss to fit between them.

 5. Reduces the Risk of Gum Disease

 Gum disease develops when plaque and other oral bacteria build up around your teeth, often in places that aren’t easy to reach with a toothbrush.
 This buildup is more common when you have crooked teeth because it’s easier for food particles and other debris to get stuck between them.
 Since straight teeth allow food and plaque to wash away more easily, they create a healthier environment for your gums.

 Orthodontic treatment may benefit more than 50% of people, according to the AAO.
-If you believe you could benefit from straight teeth, talk to a professional about getting braces or Invisalign.
+If you believe you could benefit from orthodontic treatment, talk to the professionals at Best Smiles Orthodontics about getting braces or Invisalign.